 Use any of the color tabs to create your desired color, which appears in the color swatch at the bottom of the Colors panel.
 See Mixing Colors in the Color Picker for details.

 Select the Textures Palette tab (also known as the brick icon).

 Navigate to the collection where you want to save the color.

-Drag the color swatch from the bottom of the Colors browser into the collection’s swatches area.
+Drag the color swatch from the bottom of the Colors panel into the collection’s swatches area.